Zafpyr/Batch-Rename-for-Steam-Screenshots/README.md

 ## About
 Ever taken screenshots of a game not with steam's built-in screenshot function and wanted to upload them to steam but didn't know how or the process was too tedious (if you have many), well the script(s) in here will allow you do just that, provided the images are in jpg format, which can be converted in bulk with various software such as Adobe Lightroom.

+## System Requirements
+Sorry Linux and Mac users this script will only work on Windows.

 ## Features
 - Will generate a unique name for screenshots or any file(s) really based on it's "Creation Date" and Steam's screenshot naming scheme. (eg: 20211215151122_1.jpg), if the file already exists in the output directory it will increment the digit after the underscore, so no possibility for any files to be overwritten.
 - Drag and drop functionality.